-If a significant event occurs, information is quickly gathered from the department concerned and reported to the Executive Committee and the Board of Directors through the Management Administration Divisional Headquarters.
-The Management Administration Divisional Headquarters reviews the details of the information as appropriate and strives to promptly disclose this information if disclosure is deemed to be necessary.
+If a significant event occurs, information is quickly gathered from the department concerned and collated by the Finance Department, which then reports to the Executive Committee and the Board of Directors.
+The Finance Department reviews the details of the information as appropriate and strives to promptly disclose this information if disclosure is deemed to be necessary.
 In addition, the company strives to disclose fair and accurate corporate information after taking advice from accounting auditors and lawyers as required.